astronomer/docs/software/upgrade-to-airflow-2.md

 This guide explains how to upgrade an Astronomer Software Deployment from Airflow 1.10.15 to 2.3.

-Apache Airflow 2.0 was a momentous open source release published in December of 2020.
-To build on that foundation, Airflow 2.3 was released in May 2022 with new features like dynamic task mapping and a Grid view in the Airflow UI.
+As a follow up to Airflow 2.0, Airflow 2.3 was released in May 2022 with new features like dynamic task mapping and a Grid view in the Airflow UI.
 Given the significance of this release, Astronomer is providing full support for Airflow 2.3 until October 2023.

 Astronomer strongly recommends upgrading any Astronomer Software Deployments currently running Airflow 1.10.15 to Airflow 2.3.
-At a high level, the recommended upgrade path is as follows:

-1. Run the Airflow upgrade check script.
-2. Modify your DAGs, configs, and import statements.
-3. Upgrade to Airflow 2.3.

-> **Note:** The recommendations around the upgrade process are largely written in collaboration with the Apache Airflow project and community, though there are a few differences in steps on Astronomer that we've made sure to outline below.

 ## The benefits of Airflow 2.0+